GovReady/CUB/README.md

 python ssp.py --reader csv convert --format json-l SSP1.csv > SSP1.jsonl
 ```

-### sample.py
+### ssp.py (for sampling)

-To produce a subset of SSP statements from a PSV file generated in the
+To produce a subset of SSP statements from an SSP file, use the `ssp.py sample` command:
-previous step, use the `sample.py` program:

 ```
-python sample.py --number 10 SSP1.txt > SSP1-sample.txt
+python ssp.py sample sample --number 10 SSP1.csv > SSP1-sample.txt
 ```

 The above will generate a 10 line sample from `SSP1.txt` and store in